Forms & Templates

 Step 1: New Degree Projection

-To submit a degree projection, navigate to Curriculog, click on the PROGRAM: [catalog year] Projected Degree Proposal Form (Chancellor's Office), then click on the checkmark to begin the proposal.
+To submit a degree projection, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] Projected Degree Proposal Form (Chancellor's Office), then click on the checkmark to begin the proposal.

 The projected degree must be approved by the CSU Board of Trustees before the proposal can move to step 2.